Aqua-Vision/MgKex/README.md

 New programs added after fork was created:
 - Modrinth
 - Prism Launcher
-- paint.net (private beta release only, for now)
+- MultiMC
+- Terratech Worlds

 See the **Application Compatibility List.docx** file, which is installed together with VxKex, for more information.